 If you're looking for upscale designer fashion, look no farther than Siam Paragon.
 With more than 250 retail stores, including a Lamborghini dealership, you can probably buy almost anything your heart desires.
 Siam Paragon is also home to the SEA LIFE Bangkok Ocean World where you can watch a 4D movie or go behind the scenes in the Aquatic Quarantine and Nursery Centre.
 And if you really want to, you can also dive with the sharks.
 Another fun place to shop in Thailand is the vibrant Chinatown district where you'll find an array of small shops and restaurants galore just waiting for you to explore them in all their glory.

 When visiting any sacred temple in Bangkok, you'll be required to wear more clothing than you may be used to while you're on vacation in a warm, exotic country.
 But it's important to be respectful and follow the local customs of Thailand.
 As a general rule, you'll have to cover your arms and your legs.
 Knowing this mandate when it comes to clothing, you should plan to wear comfortable, long, loose-fitting shirts and pants during days you plan to visit any of these most impressive temple sites.

-To get the best deals with Norwegian Cruise Line on excursions like the ones we've described here, visit the Cruise Deals page for more info.
+To get the best deals with Norwegian Cruise Line on cruise vacations and excursions like the ones we've described here, check out our Cruise Deals for more info.